UdeS-CoBIUS/DoubleRecViz/Readme.md

  - a recPhylo object containing 1 gene tree (gnTree object) followed by 1 to n reconciled transcript trees (recTransTree object)

-Examples input data (doubleRecPhylo objects for a transcript-gene-species tree reconciliation, and recPhylo objects for a transcript-gene tree reconciliations and gene-species tree reconciliations) can be found on the "testData" directory.
+Examples input file data (doubleRecPhylo objects for a transcript-gene-species tree reconciliation, and recPhylo objects for a transcript-gene tree reconciliations and gene-species tree reconciliations) can be found on the "testData" directory.

 ## Output